Things to Do in the Cook Islands: 30 Epic Family-Friendly Activities

 Do you need a car in the Cook Islands?

-Yes – the lagoon areas around Rarotonga and Aitutaki are perfect for kids and first-time snorkellers.
+Yes – the lagoon areas around Rarotonga and Aitutaki are ideal for beginners and kids, with calm, shallow water and plenty of marine life close to shore.

 This article contains affiliate links to products.
 We may receive a commission for purchases made through these links.